hashicorp/terraform-provider-google/website/docs/r/access_context_manager_service_perimeter.html.markdown

   (Optional)
   The list of APIs usable within the Service Perimeter.
   Must be empty unless `enableRestriction` is True.

+The `ingress_policies` block supports:

+* `ingress_from` -
+  (Optional)
+  / Defines the conditions on the source of a request causing this `IngressPolicy` to apply.
+  Structure is documented below.

+* `ingress_to` -
+  (Optional)
+  / Defines the conditions on the `ApiOperation` and request destination that cause this `IngressPolicy` to apply.
+  Structure is documented below.

+The `ingress_from` block supports:

+* `identity_type` -
+  (Optional)
+  / Specifies the type of identities that are allowed access from outside the perimeter.
+If left unspecified, then members of `identities` field will be allowed access.
+  Possible values are `IDENTITY_TYPE_UNSPECIFIED`, `ANY_IDENTITY`, `ANY_USER_ACCOUNT`, and `ANY_SERVICE_ACCOUNT`.

+* `identities` -
+  (Optional)
+  / A list of identities that are allowed access through this ingress policy.
+Should be in the format of email address.
+The email address should represent individual user or service account only.

+* `sources` -
+  (Optional)
+  / Sources that this `IngressPolicy` authorizes access from.
+  Structure is documented below.

+The `sources` block supports:

+* `access_level` -
+  (Optional)
+  / An `AccessLevel` resource name that allow resources within the `ServicePerimeters` to be accessed from the internet. `AccessLevels` listed must be in the same policy as this `ServicePerimeter`.
+Referencing a nonexistent `AccessLevel` will cause an error.
+If no `AccessLevel` names are listed, resources within the perimeter can only be accessed via Google Cloud calls with request origins within the perimeter.
+Example `accessPolicies/MY_POLICY/accessLevels/MY_LEVEL.` If * is specified, then all IngressSources will be allowed.

+* `resource` -
+  (Optional)
+  / A Google Cloud resource that is allowed to ingress the perimeter.
+Requests from these resources will be allowed to access perimeter data.
+Currently only projects are allowed.
+Format `projects/{project_number}` The project may be in any Google Cloud organization, not just the organization that the perimeter is defined in. `*` is not allowed, the case of allowing all Google Cloud resources only is not supported.

+The `ingress_to` block supports:

+* `resources` -
+  (Optional)
+  / A list of resources, currently only projects in the form `projects/<projectnumber>`, protected by this `ServicePerimeter` that are allowed to be accessed by sources defined in the corresponding `IngressFrom`.
+A request matches if it contains a resource in this list.
+If `*` is specified for resources, then this `IngressTo` rule will authorize access to all resources inside the perimeter, provided that the request also matches the `operations` field.

+* `operations` -
+  (Optional)
+  / A list of `ApiOperations` the sources specified in corresponding `IngressFrom` are allowed to perform in this `ServicePerimeter`.
+  Structure is documented below.

+The `operations` block supports:

+* `service_name` -
+  (Optional)
+  / The name of the API whose methods or permissions the `IngressPolicy` or `EgressPolicy` want to allow.
+A single `ApiOperation` with `serviceName` field set to `*` will allow all methods AND permissions for all services.

+* `method_selectors` -
+  (Optional)
+  / API methods or permissions to allow.
+Method or permission must belong to the service specified by serviceName field.
+A single `MethodSelector` entry with `*` specified for the method field will allow all methods AND permissions for the service specified in `serviceName`.
+  Structure is documented below.

+The `method_selectors` block supports:

+* `method` -
+  (Optional)
+  / Value for method should be a valid method name for the corresponding serviceName in `ApiOperation`.
+If `*` used as value for `method`, then ALL methods and permissions are allowed.

+* `permission` -
+  (Optional)
+  / Value for permission should be a valid Cloud IAM permission for the corresponding `serviceName` in `ApiOperation`.

+The `egress_policies` block supports:

+* `egress_from` -
+  (Optional)
+  / Defines conditions on the source of a request causing this `EgressPolicy` to apply.
+  Structure is documented below.

+* `egress_to` -
+  (Optional)
+  / Defines the conditions on the `ApiOperation` and destination resources that cause this `EgressPolicy` to apply.
+  Structure is documented below.

+The `egress_from` block supports:

+* `identity_type` -
+  (Optional)
+  / Specifies the type of identities that are allowed access to outside the perimeter.
+If left unspecified, then members of `identities` field will be allowed access.
+  Possible values are `IDENTITY_TYPE_UNSPECIFIED`, `ANY_IDENTITY`, `ANY_USER_ACCOUNT`, and `ANY_SERVICE_ACCOUNT`.

+* `identities` -
+  (Optional)
+  / A list of identities that are allowed access through this `EgressPolicy`.
+Should be in the format of email address.
+The email address should represent individual user or service account only.

+The `egress_to` block supports:

+* `resources` -
+  (Optional)
+  / A list of resources, currently only projects in the form `projects/<projectnumber>`, that match this to stanza.
+A request matches if it contains a resource in this list.
+If * is specified for resources, then this `EgressTo` rule will authorize access to all resources outside the perimeter.

+* `operations` -
+  (Optional)
+  / A list of `ApiOperations` that this egress rule applies to.
+A request matches if it contains an operation/service in this list.
+  Structure is documented below.

+The `operations` block supports:

+* `service_name` -
+  (Optional)
+  / The name of the API whose methods or permissions the `IngressPolicy` or `EgressPolicy` want to allow.
+A single `ApiOperation` with serviceName field set to `*` will allow all methods AND permissions for all services.

+* `method_selectors` -
+  (Optional)
+  / API methods or permissions to allow.
+Method or permission must belong to the service specified by `serviceName` field.
+A single MethodSelector entry with `*` specified for the `method` field will allow all methods AND permissions for the service specified in `serviceName`.
+  Structure is documented below.

+The `method_selectors` block supports:

+* `method` -
+  (Optional)
+  / Value for `method` should be a valid method name for the corresponding `serviceName` in `ApiOperation`.
+If `*` used as value for method, then ALL methods and permissions are allowed.

+* `permission` -
+  (Optional)
+  / Value for permission should be a valid Cloud IAM permission for the corresponding `serviceName` in `ApiOperation`.

 The `spec` block supports: